-Domain: E72 Legal Object Range: E39 Actor

-Scope note: This property identifies the E39 Actor who holds the instances of E30 Right to an E72 Legal

-Object.

-P105 right held by (has right on) is a shortcut of the fully developed path from E72 Legal Object through P104 is subject to 9applies to), E30 Right, P75 possesses (is possessed by) to
+Domain: Range: Superproperty o Quantification: E72 Legal Object E39 Actor f: E18 Physical Thing .P52 has current owner (is current owner of) many to many (0,n:0,n) Scope note: This property identifies the E39 Actor who holds the instances of E30 Right to an E72 Legal Object.
+It is a superproperty of P52 has current owner (is current owner of) because ownership is a right that is held on the owned object.
+P105 right held by (has right on) is a shortcut of the fully developed path from E72 Legal Object through P104 is subject to (applies to) , E30 Right, P75 possesses (is possessed by) to E39 Actor.
+Examples:

-E39 Actor.

-■ Beatles back catalogue (E73) right held by Michael Jackson (E21)
+Beatles back catalogue (E73) right held by Michael Jackson (E21)